-The fundamental cutting process is melting or burning a line using the heat from a material absorbing the energy of the light.
-An air jet blows into the cut area to help move melted material out of the cut before it resolidifies.
+The fundamental laser cutting process is melting or burning a line using the heat resulting from a material absorbing the energy of the light of which the laser beam consists.
+To assist the cutting action, a compressed air jet blows into the cut area to help move melted material out of the cut before it can re-solidify.
 The laser table can be moved up or down prior to cutting in order to locate the top plane of the material at the focal point of the laser.

-The laser cuts flat materials such as cardboard, fabric, paper, MDF, plywood, and acrylic.
+IDeATe’s laser cutters cut flat materials such as cardboard, fabric, paper, MDF, plywood, and acrylic.
 The IDeATe facility limits laser cutting to a limited selection of materials known to be safe.
 A detailed listing of safe and prohibited materials may be found here.